muratk5n/thirdwave/en/README.md

 I'm sure "pro-bidness" governor is fine with that

-Texas Tribune: "Texans face skyrocketing home energy bills as the state exports more natural gas than ever The cost of electricity in Texas is tightly tied to the price of natural gas, which has more than doubled since Russia invaded Ukraine in late February"
+Texas Tribune: "Texans face skyrocketing home energy bills as the state exports more natural gas than ever.
+The cost of electricity in Texas is tightly tied to the price of natural gas, which has more than doubled since Russia invaded Ukraine in late February"